elixir-lang/elixir/lib/elixir/pages/getting-started/sigils.md

 Custom sigils may be either a single lowercase character or several uppercase characters.

 Sigils can also be used to do compile-time work with the help of macros.
 For example, regular expressions in Elixir are compiled into an efficient representation during compilation of the source code, therefore skipping this step at runtime.
-If you're interested in the subject, we recommend you learn more about macros and check out how sigils are implemented in the `Kernel` module (where the `sigil_*` functions are defined).
+If you're interested in the subject, you can learn more about macros and check out how sigils are implemented in the `Kernel` module (where the `sigil_*` functions are defined).